connervieira/Predator/docs/USAGE.md

     - To navigate this menu, simply enter the ID number of the menu item you want to select, then press enter.

 ### Real-time Mode
-- While in real-time mode, Predator will run in an endless loop until quit by holding `Ctrl + C` for a few seconds.
+- While in real-time mode, Predator will run in an endless loop until quit by holding `Ctrl + C`.
-    - Since Predator launches some of its processes in different threads, pressing `Ctrl + C` a single time might not kill the entire Predator system.
 - When one or more license plates are detected, Predator will display it on screen, provided that it is configured to do so.
     - Depending on the configuration, Predator might also display a large text shape to make it easier to see important information at a glance.
     - Depending on the configuration, Predator might play an audio sound indicating the type of plate detected.